This DIY produce stand can be made in less than 30 minutes and a variety of ways to suit your home’s style!

 I love the slight hint of color to them, but, of course, I’m never really afraid of color or going bold!
 Or apparently worrying too much about whether my colors blend.
 I just go with it and the more color in my house, the happier I am!

 If you want something a little more monochromatic and classic looking, these baskets would be perfect for this project!
-They come in industrial gray and are less than $6 each!
-Cheaper than what I paid for mine!
-And I love how the front dips down a little for easier access for your produce!
+They come in industrial gray and I love how the front dips down a little for easier access for your produce!

 Seriously perfect for this project or any other… good for a mail/organization center too!
-Buy them HERE before the price jumps!
+Supplies

 Piece of scrapwood to fit the height and width of your baskets